theheraldproject/theheraldproject.github.io/protocol/index.md

 ## Non contact tracing uses

-There are a range of other uses for the low level Squire protocol.
+There are a range of other uses for the low level Herald protocol.
 These are discussed on the [custom uses](/protocol/custom) page.